Get

 Photo Credit: Sharomka, Shutterstock

-4. They are Trying to Steal Your Food
+4. They are Trying to Access Your Food

 So, don’t be fooled!
-Next time your cat seems asleep near the dinner table, don’t turn your back on your food, or you may lose a sizable portion!
+Next time your cat seems asleep near the dinner table, remember they may be watching for a chance at a snack.

 Cats use plenty of energy when they play and hunt, so it only makes sense that they need a lot of rest.
-It may not be the best time for a nap, but they need a moment to rest without being disturbed, so fake sleeping is a great way to do that.
+It may not be the best time for a nap, but they need a moment to rest without being disturbed, so “fake sleeping” or resting lightly is a great way to do that.
 A little rest can go a long way, so once they are done, they are ready to dart off again in their quest to hunt or play.

 cat sleeping outdoors